-Alcohol and Other Drug Review Committee, Dean of Students, Title IX Coordinator provides minimal annual review and edits to the University's Alcohol and Illicit Drug Policy The AOD Review Committee meets a few times of year and in addition to reviewing the AOD policy, the committee also reviews University AOD use and statistics via the conduct process, and plans for educational and outreach programs.
+Alcohol and Other Drug (AOD) Review Committee, Dean of Student Affairs, and Title IX Coordinator provides minimal annual review and edits to the University's Alcohol and Illicit Drug Policy.
+The AOD Review Committee meets a few times of year and in addition to reviewing the AOD policy, the committee also reviews University AOD use and statistics via the conduct process, and plans for educational and outreach programs.
 The AOD Policy can be found in detail in the University of Pikeville Student Handbook at www.upike.edu/studenthandbook.
 University of Pikeville's Biennial Review and Drug and Alcohol Prevention Program Report is also available online, or in hard copy by request.

-ALCOHOL AND OTHER DRUG POLICY (EMPLOYEE)
+ALCOHOL & OTHER DRUG POLICY (EMPLOYEE)

-University of Pikeville's Employees Workplace Practices: Drug and Alcohol Policy is updated regularly and can also be found online at http://www.wju.edu/about/hr/policies/hr_drug.asp
+University of Pikeville's Employees Workplace Practices: Drug and Alcohol Policy is updated regularly and can also be found online.